New Zealand citizens travelling on a foreign passport

 - evidence of your New Zealand citizenship (if it is the first time you are applying for an endorsement)

-- either an acceptable photo of your head and shoulders or a New Zealand passport (for us to check the photo)
+- either an acceptable photo of your head and shoulders or a New Zealand passport (so we can verify your identity)

 Check our Fees, decision times and where to apply page to find out where to send your application.